pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 all storage classes defined for the driver and call `GetCapacity` once per class with the parameters defined in the class.
 The result will be stored in one `CSIStoragePoolByClass` per storage class.

+If the current combination of topology segment for a pool and storage class parameters do not make sense, then a driver must return "zero capacity" or an error, in which case external-provisioner will skip this combination.
+This covers the case where some storage class parameter selects a certain storage pool, because information will then only be recorded for that pool.

 When `--enable-capacity=ephemeral` is used, it will call `GetCapacity` without parameters and create the special `<ephemeral>`